A Note on Switching Conditions for the Generalized Logical Connectives in Multiplicative Linear Logic: Appendix

-The rules of sequent calculus $\mathsf{MLL}$ are given as Fig. \ref{MLL rules}.
-(We take the finite sequence of formulas in the sequent expression as a multiset, instead of ordered multiset, hence the exchange rule is not needed.):
+The inference rules of the sequent calculus $\mathsf{MLL}$ are given in Fig.~\ref{MLL rules}.
+We regard the finite sequence of formulas in a sequent as a multiset rather than an ordered sequence; therefore, the exchange rule is not needed.

-Now, we shall introduce the basic notions of graphic representations $\mathsf{MLL}$-proofs.
+Now we introduce the basic notions of graphical representations of $\mathsf{MLL}$-proofs.

 \begin{defn} $\mathsf{MLL}$-links are the following four kinds of graphs (Fig. \ref{MLL-links}).

 \begin{itemize} \item The node of each label $\tensor$ (resp. $\pa$) has two ordered premises and one conclusion.
 If $A$ is the label of the first premise and $B$ that of the second, then the conclusion is labelled $A\tensor B$ (resp. $A\pa B$);